 So, either way, if you’re after a truly unique scent that will have people u-turning just to grab another pleasurable whiff, then check out our best men’s fragrances guide.

 Once upon a time, pleasantly scented potions were a matter of necessity.
 One’s nose was constantly assaulted by the unpleasant odours of smoke, rotting food, and open sewers.
 And that was just the people – imagine what the actual sewers smelled like.

 Long before modern perfumery began in the late 19th century, perfumes existed in some of the earliest human civilisations.
 The art of crafting scents began in ancient Mesopotamia and Egypt, then was further refined by the Romans and Persians.

-Today’s colognes come in a wide variety of scents and aromas, with labels and brands creating signature scents that are reconisable a mile away.
-Having a well-stocked collection of colgones is essential nowadays: you’ll want at least two, one for the day and one of the night, and these can change depending on the season.
+Today’s perfumes come in a wide variety of scents and aromas, with labels and brands creating signature scents that are recognisable a mile away.
+Having a well-stocked collection is essential nowadays: you’ll want at least two, one for the day and one of the night, and these can change depending on the season.

 The best men’s cologne must be thoughtfully paired with the specific situations and occasions in which it will be worn.
 Seductive dark, tobacco and woody smell suit evening events, while fresher or citrus fragrances work better for everyday wear and the office.

 The last thing you want to do is be known as the ‘too much men cologne’ guy at work, so choose appropriately and apply sparingly.

 Most of the best men’s fragrances can be purchased online, however, we recommend trying them on in-store first.
 Spray some on in the shop, then go for a walk and see how it smells after 15 minutes.
 Most smell different on everyone.
 Your skin and pheromones react with the potion to personalise the scent, meaning you don’t have to drop thousands on a custom smell to get something unique.